bitmakerlabs/python-dev-setup-guide-mac/README.md

 ## Homebrew

-Next we'l install [Homebrew](http://brew.sh/), a package manager which we'll use to install most of our other required command-line tools.
+Next we'll install [Homebrew](http://brew.sh/), a package manager which we'll use to install most of our other required command-line tools.
 It's a much more convenient alternative to compiling the code ourselves from source.

 To install Homebrew, copy, paste and run the following at the command line: